 Photo by Kiba the Mini Aussie from his stay at The Independence!

 There’s a sign near the border of Oregon that reads, “Everyone thinks they have the best dog.
 And none of them are wrong.”
-Well, we at The Independence couldn’t agree more (have we mentioned that all of our rooms are dog friendly?).
-That’s why we have created the ultimate “Dog Day in Indy” itinerary for your next visit.
+Well, at The Independence couldn’t agree more and that’s why we have created the ultimate “Dog Day in Indy” itinerary for your next visit.
 For those of us blessed with dogs in our lives, we understand that there is no place they’d rather be than closely beside their humans.
 Our four-legged friends spend so much time waiting for us to come home from work or daily errands, why leave them behind when we embark on vacation or go on adventures?
-Well, we say never again!
 This itinerary makes bringing your doggo along as easy as packing your suitcase.

 Kiba is inspired by the rooftop views to show us how he stands tall! (photo from Kiba the Mini Aussie)

 Duke takes it all in as he reflects on his time in the Willamette Valley from the rooftop.
 (Photo from mom, Jenna White)

 10:30 AM: Eat a hearty breakfast, pack some snacks for your trip (dog treats included, of course) and head to the Willamette Valley.

 12:00 PM: Enjoy your first wine tasting at Eola Hills Winery.